MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-collectionsnapshotservice-converttoreferencepoint.md

 ---
-Description: 'Convert an existing collection snapshot to a reference point collection.
+Description: Convert an existing collection snapshot to a reference point collection.
 The snapshot collection gets deleted as a side effect.
-Only recovery snapshots can be converted to reference points.' ms.assetid: '6b304782-9e5e-43b1-af7d-08617d65850c'
+Only recovery snapshots can be converted to reference points. ms.assetid: 6b304782-9e5e-43b1-af7d-08617d65850c
-title: 'ConvertToReferencePoint method of the Msvm\_CollectionSnapshotService class'
+title: ConvertToReferencePoint method of the Msvm\_CollectionSnapshotService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ConvertToReferencePoint method of the Msvm\_CollectionSnapshotService class